asahi417/analogy-language-model/README.md

 # BERT is to NLP what AlexNet is to CV
 This is the official implementation of ***BERT is to NLP what AlexNet is to CV: Can Pre-Trained Language Models Identify Analogies?*** (link for camera-ready version will be available shortly) which has been accepted by **[ACL 2021 main conference](https://2021.aclweb.org/)**.
-We evaluate pretrained language models (LM) on analogy test that follows SAT-style format as below.
+We evaluate pretrained language models (LM) on five analogy tests that follow SAT-style format as below.
 ```
 QUERY word:language
 OPTION